 Art and Design

-Being one of the curriculum drivers at Hillborough Infant and Nursery School, through the art and design curriculum we encourage the pupils to gain the knowledge and skills to experiment, invent and create their own works of art.
-Linking lessons with our creative curriculum, pupils have opportunities to develop a range of art and design skills.
+Being one of the curriculum drivers at Hillborough Infant and Nursery School, we encourage our pupils through the creative curriculum to gain the knowledge and skills to experiment, invent and create their own works of art.

-In Early Years Foundation Stage pupils predict, plan, and problem solve as they create their piece of art.
-Pupils investigate a range of mark making tools and begin to learn different techniques, for example mixing colours in painting, drawing lines and talking about their pictures.
+In Early Years Foundation Stage, pupils predict, plan and problem solve as they create their pieces of art.
+Pupils investigate a range of mark making tools and begin to explore and learn different techniques, such as mixing colours in painting, drawing different lines and talking about their creations.

-In Key Stage One pupils explore other techniques and skills with greater detail, for example drawing different thickness and size of lines to create textures and tones as well as gaining confidence in using a range of other tools.
+In Key Stage One, pupils explore other techniques and skills with greater detail.
+Examples of this include drawing different thickness and size of lines to create textures and tones as well as gaining confidence in using a range of other tools.
 They also use rollers in printing and carving tools in sculpting.
 In our ‘Colours around the World’ topic, the children created pictures in the style of Vincent Van Gough and created their very own Andy Warhol's pop art!

-All opportunities are carefully planned into our topics to provide purposeful ways for pupils to make connections or use a particular context to explore an area of focus.
-Pupils also learn how art and design both reflect and shape our history as well as develop their knowledge and understanding of other artists, craft makers and designers.
-Pupils will also be provided with opportunities to apply these skills and explore their own styles whilst creating a piece of art.
+All opportunities are carefully planned into our topics to provide purposeful ways for pupils to make connections or to use context when exploring an area of focus.
+Pupils also learn how art and design both reflect and shape our history.
+They develop their knowledge and understanding of other artists, craft makers and designers.
+Pupils are also provided with opportunities to apply these skills and explore their own styles when creating pieces of art.